DirectQuery and SAP HANA

 You can connect to SAP HANA data sources directly using DirectQuery.
 There are two options when connecting to SAP HANA:

 Treat SAP HANA as a multi-dimensional source (default): In this case, the behavior will be similar to when Power BI connects to other multi-dimensional sources like SAP Business Warehouse, or Analysis Services.
-When connecting to SAP HANA using this setting, a single analytic or calculation view is selected, and all the measures, hierarchies and attributes of that view will be available in the field list.
+When connecting to SAP HANA using this setting, a single analytic or calculation view is selected and all the measures, hierarchies and attributes of that view will be available in the field list.
 As visuals are created, the aggregate data will always be retrieved from SAP HANA.
 This is the recommended approach, and is the default for new DirectQuery reports over SAP HANA.

 The option to treat SAP HANA as a relational source controls the approach used for any new report using DirectQuery over SAP HANA.
 It has no effect on any existing SAP HANA connections in the current report, nor on connections in any other reports that are opened.
 So if the option is currently unchecked, then upon adding a new connection to SAP HANA using Get Data, that connection will be made treating SAP HANA as a multi-dimensional source.
-However, if a different report is opened that also connects to SAP HANA, then that report will continue to behave according to the option that was set at the time it was created.
-This means that any reports connecting to SAP HANA that were created prior to February 2018 will continue to treat SAP HANA as a relational source.
+However, if a different report is opened that also connects to SAP HANA, then that report will continue to behave according to the option that was set at the time it was created, which means that any reports connecting to SAP HANA that were created prior to February 2018 will continue to treat SAP HANA as a relational source.

-The two approaches constitute very different behavior, and it's not possible to switch an existing report from one approach to the other.
+The two approaches constitute different behavior, and it's not possible to switch an existing report from one approach to the other.

 Let's look at more detail about each of these two approaches, in turn.